 Youth Music is supported by the National Lottery via Arts Council England.
 This enables us to invest in projects all over England.
 Thanks to additional funding from players of People's Postcode Lottery, we've been able to launch our Incubator Fund to support young people and music businesses, and extend our funding to include Wales and Scotland.

 Grants of £5,000 to £30,000 are available to businesses, collectives, and not-for-profits working in the music industries.
 The fund is designed to help open up access to sustainable careers in music for people aged 18-25, particularly those who are underrepresented; and to support creative employers to innovate and incubate new and diverse talent.
 Learn more about the Incubator Fund.

-- Access Fund - if you identify as Disabled and need further support to make an application to Youth Music, you can apply to our Access Fund.
+If you identify as Disabled and need further support to make an application to Youth Music, you can apply to our Access Fund.
 This provides funding to cover any additional access costs that might be required for you to make an application to one of Youth Music’s main grant funds.

-- Talent Development Partners fund - Youth Music is a co-funder in 2020-21 of PRS Foundation’s Talent Development Partner network.
+Youth Music is a co-funder in 2020-21 of PRS Foundation’s Talent Development Partner network.
 This brings together 49 organisations supporting thousands of exciting, diverse music creators across all genres and regions of the UK.
 Youth Music co-funds 12 of these organisations to expand their offers specifically focusing on young music creators aged 18 to 25 and breaking down barriers to access and progression.